IsinghGitHub/DataStructure/README.md

 This algorithm determines whether a value exists in a sorted list of N elements.
 As the loop iterates, eventually either the `target` will be found or `hi` crosses over to become smaller than `lo`, which ends the loop.

+### Time Complexity of BinarySearch

+The total time complexity of the above algorithm is O(log(n)), where n is the total number of elements in the array.

+For `BinaryArraySearch`, the **while** loop iterates no more than `floor`(`log2` (N)) + `1` times.
+This behavior is truly extraordinary!
+With one million elements in sorted order, you can locate any element in just `21` passes through the **while** loop.

+### Some applications are:

+When you search for a name of the song in a sorted list of songs, it performs binary search and string-matching to quickly return the results.
+Used to debug in git through git bisect

 ## Bubble Short